 Los Angeles has everything a tourist could want, including museums, beaches, theme parks and restaurants.
-But when it comes to vacationing on a budget, the City of Angels is not the best choice.
-Tourists have to deal with expensive hotels, tourist activities, a 9 percent sales tax and high gas prices if they choose to rent a car (not to mention the horrific traffic).
+But when it comes to vacationing on a budget, its costliness means it doesn’t end up as many travelers’ first choice.

 However, if you look past the high-end hotels, tourist activities and the city’s notorious sales tax, L.A. can be an ideal destination for the budget-minded traveler.
 Here’s a rundown on low-cost things you can do in L.A. that won’t decimate your bank account.

 A collection of five vastly different museums across three city blocks, museum row is one of the city’s most eclectic and affordable options.
 There’s the California Craft & Folk Art Museum, The Academy Museum of Motion Pictures, George C. Page Museum/La Brea Tar Pits, The Los Angeles County Museum of Art and the Petersen Automotive Museum.
 If you want to break out of the Museum Row area, you’ll also find places like The Getty Museum, The Holocaust Museum and more.

 Admissions vary, though some are free, while others have a reservation system in place to help mitigate COVID protocols.
 Before heading out, make sure you check their respective websites so you know what to expect.